mfalila/supply_chain_analysis/README.md

 To prepare or data for modeling, I performed the following actions:

-- Tested various methods for handling the data imbalance identified during data exploration and selected a to use a combination of under-sampling the majority sample and over-sampling the minority sample using the Synthetic Minority  Oversampling Technique (SMOTE).
+- Tested various methods for handling the data imbalance identified during data exploration and selected to use a combination of under-sampling the majority sample and over-sampling the minority sample using the Synthetic Minority  Oversampling Technique (SMOTE).

 <p align="center">
   <img width="630" height="600" src="images/balanced.png">